How to Identify Bottle Refusal in Babies

 Understanding why bottle refusal happens is the first step in solving it.
 Common reasons include:

-- Nipple flow differences: Bottle nipples flow differently than breastfeeding, which can be jarring for some babies.
+- Nipple flow differences: Bottle nipples can feel and flow very differently from the breast.

-- Developmental changes: Around 3–4 months, babies become more alert and particular about how they feed.
+- Developmental changes: Around 3–4 months, babies become more alert and selective about how they feed.

 How Bottimals Helps with Bottle Refusal